dami-portfolio/wordle-stats/README.md

 # Wordle Statistics Printer
-Prints wordle statistics for users.
+A simple program that prints your wordle statistics.

 Note: The following is a very simplistic version, there are many ways to improve it.